 Flipped Classroom is a pedagogical approach in which the traditional elements of the lesson taught by the teacher are reversed – the primary materials are prepared and studied by the students prior to the lesson, and then discussed in the classroom.
 The main objective of this method is to optimize time in class by dedicating it, for example, to answer questions, have a discussion, develop cooperative projects, or work on specific tasks.

 Project-based: One of the most effective methodologies used today is Project-Based Learning (PBL).
 In its essence, PBL allows students to acquire key knowledge and skills through the development and completion of projects that relate to real-life problems.
-Starting with a relateable problem, instead of the traditional theoretical and abstract model, sees notable improvements in students’ ability to retain knowledge as well as opportunities to develop complex competencies such as critical thinking, communication, collaboration, and problem solving.
+Starting with a relateable problem, instead of the traditional theoretical and abstract model, (instead of the traditional theoretical abstract model) provides notable improvements in students’ ability to retain knowledge.
+Students are able to develop complex competencies such as: critical thinking, communication, collaboration, and problem solving.

 Co-operative: The proponents of this model assert that working in a group improves engagement and acquisition of knowledge by students.
-The main characteristic is that it is structured based on the formation of groups of 3-5 people, where each member has a specific role, and to reach the objectives it is necessary to interact and work in a coordinated manner.
-In a cooperative learning context, the final goal is always common and will be achieved if each of the members successfully performs their tasks.
+The main characteristic is that it is structured based on the formation of groups of 3-5 people, where each member has a specific role.
+To reach their objectives it is necessary for each member to interact and coordinate.

 Problem-based Design Thinking: Design Thinking (DT) applies a unique templated framework to solve problems.
 It is a cyclically iterative process composed of different stages, starting with asking questions and acquiring knowledge that, in turn, leads to more questions in a growing complexity cycle.
 Putting this methodology into practice does not only mean the exercise of inquiry by students, but converts it into useful data and information.
 According to several educators, the four great advantages observed with the use of this methodology are: